tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Enumerateds

 An additional sparse data type is available called enum.
-A field of type enum can only assume the values declared in the definition.
 Each definition is a different type.
 Only enumerateds of the same type may be assigned or compared.
 Every element of an enumerated must be assigned a value, as demonstrated in the following example.
 Since the elements of the enumerated are not ordered, they can be assigned any unique value, in any order.

        enum { e1(v1), e2(v2), ... , en(vn) [[, (n)]] } Te;

+Future extension or additions to the protocol may define new values.
+Implementations need to be able to parse and ignore them unless their definition states otherwise.

 An enumerated occupies as much space in the byte stream as would its maximal defined ordinal value.
 The following definition would cause one byte to be used